nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-161.2 A vigorous life - Healthy people

-According to the United Nations Universal Declaration of Human Rights, health is

-a human right.
+According to the United Nations Universal Declaration of Human Rights, health is a human right.
 The right to health is intrinsically linked to all other human rights.

 Patient empowerment is one of the key elements of patient-centred healthcare.
-Gender

-inequality remains a critical challenge in the health sector.
+Gender inequality remains a critical challenge in the health sector.
 Achieving Universal Health

 Coverage (UHC) is one of the world’s nations’ targets when adopting the Sustainable

 Development Goals (SDGs).
-All Sri Lankans have access to the full range of quality health

-services they need, when and where they need them, without financial hardship.
-It covers

-the full continuum of essential health services, from health promotion to prevention,

-treatment, rehabilitation and palliative care.
-Therefore, it is the duty of the responsible

-government to provide the most efficient evidence-based medical care to all citizens

-without delay.
-Quality healthcare systems include patient safety, timeliness, effectiveness,

-efficiency, equity and patient-centeredness.
-Safety and quality systems are integrated with

-governance processes to enable the Ministry of Health to actively manage and improve the

-safety and quality of health care for patients.
+All Sri Lankans have access to the full range of quality health services they need, when and where they need them, without financial hardship.
+It covers the full continuum of essential health services, from health promotion to prevention, treatment, rehabilitation and palliative care.
+Therefore, it is the duty of the responsible government to provide the most efficient evidence-based medical care to all citizens without delay.
+Quality healthcare systems include patient safety, timeliness, effectiveness, efficiency, equity and patient-centeredness.
+Safety and quality systems are integrated with governance processes to enable the Ministry of Health to actively manage and improve the safety and quality of health care for patients.

-The WHO’s ranking of the world’s health systems indicated that the Sri Lankan health

-system was 76 in the year 2000.
-According to the 2024 edition of the CEOWORLD

-magazine’s Health Care Index, Sri Lanka has been ranked as 105 globally.
-The WHO

-recommends that government expenditure on health as a % of GDP should be, at least
+The WHO’s ranking of the world’s health systems indicated that the Sri Lankan health system was 76 in the year 2000.
+According to the 2024 edition of the CEOWORLD magazine’s Health Care Index, Sri Lanka has been ranked as 105 globally.
+The WHO recommends that government expenditure on health as a % of GDP should be, at least

 5%.
-Further, a Sri Lankan family spends more than 50% of their expenditure on health

-care out of pocket now.
-WHO further recommends that out-of-pocket expenditure on

-health should be less than 20%.
-But a Sri Lankan family spends more than 50% of their

-expenditure on health care out of pocket now.
-The reforms will require strengthening

-all aspects of the health system – financing, human resources, pharmaceuticals, and

-information systems – to meet the needs of a complex service delivery system.
+Further, a Sri Lankan family spends more than 50% of their expenditure on health care out of pocket now.
+WHO further recommends that out-of-pocket expenditure on health should be less than 20%.
+But a Sri Lankan family spends more than 50% of their expenditure on health care out of pocket now.
+The reforms will require strengthening all aspects of the health system – financing, human resources, pharmaceuticals, and information systems – to meet the needs of a complex service delivery system.

 #### Principles